K8sattributes Processor

 processor.k8sattributes.EmitV1K8sConventions feature gate

-are currently in beta stability and are actively moving towards stable stability.
+are currently in release_candidate stability and are actively moving towards stable stability.

 Available Benchmarks